 What this means in practical terms is that it was responsible for up to a 1% battery drop in a typical case.
 Now, you may be saying to yourself, 1% battery doesn't sound too bad.

+The third and most important piece of information is the weighted call graph that will show you the energy hotspots in your code.
 So, let's talk a little bit more about the weighted call graph, how it was generated, and how you can use it to debug energy issues.

+Let's say your program is comprised of a main function and a number of methods, Method 1, Method 2, Method 3, and Method 4.
+Your code begins to execute until a high CPU energy event is detected.
 Up to this point, backtraces are continuously sampled at a periodic interval of once per second, where each backtrace is a sample of an active frames in execution.

 The first backtrace, for example, shows that main Method 1 and Method 2 were active.

 The second backtrace shows that main Method 3 and Method 4 were active and so on.